-Fill volumes are based on the previous restoration efforts in 2011, which placed nearly 1,250 cy of beach quality sand.
-This effort lasted approximately 3 years before berm deflation began to threaten the stability of the 0-foot contour location.
-A portion of the fill material was incorporated in the nearshore sand bar and assisted with stabilization of the nearshore sand field.
+Fill volumes are designed based on the previous restoration efforts in 2011 that placed nearly 1,250 cy of beach-quality sand at Sugar Cove.
+The 2011 effort lasted approximately 3 years before berm deflation began to threaten the stability of the 0-foot contour location.
+Though much of the sand was distributed along the berm and beach face, a portion of the placed sand was incorporated in the nearshore sand bar and assisted with stabilization of the nearshore sand field.

-The goal is to provide enough sediment to allow for maintenance of the berm's elevation, while minimizing loss and maximizing residence time.
-A volume of roughly 1,000 cy of sand will be sufficient for conducting routine berm maintenance on a roughly 2-year cycle.
-Extreme wave events or phenomena such as tsunamis, hurricanes, or high elevation meso-scale eddies may result in a truncated schedule due to episodic erosion events.
-In addition, the prolonged break in berm maintenance since the previous 2011 effort may require shorter maintenance cycles in the beginning of the plan.
+The ongoing goal is to provide enough sediment to allow for maintenance of the berm's elevation, while minimizing loss and maximizing residence time.
+A volume of roughly 1,000 cy of sand will be sufficient for conducting routine berm maintenance.
+Extreme wave events or phenomena such as tsunamis, hurricanes, or high elevation mesoscale eddies may result in an accelerated schedule due to episodic erosion events.
+In addition, the prolonged break in berm maintenance since the previous 2011 effort may require shorter maintenance cycles at the beginning of the plan.